Israel–United States relations: Counter-terrorism

 In April 1996, President Bill Clinton and Prime Minister Shimon Peres signed the US–Israel Counter-terrorism Accord.
-The two countries agreed to further cooperation in information sharing, training, investigations, research and development and policymaking.

-Homeland security

 At the federal, state and local levels there is close Israeli–American cooperation on homeland security.
 Israel was one of the first countries to cooperate with the U.S. Department of Homeland Security in developing initiatives to enhance homeland security.
 In this framework, there are many areas of partnership, including preparedness and protection of travel and trade.
 American and Israeli law enforcement officers and Homeland Security officials regularly meet in both countries to study counter-terrorism techniques and new ideas regarding intelligence gathering and threat prevention.

-In December 2005, the United States and Israel signed an agreement to begin a joint effort to detect the smuggling of nuclear and other radioactive material by installing special equipment in Haifa, Israel's busiest seaport.
+In December 2005, the U.S. and Israel signed an agreement to begin a joint effort to detect the smuggling of nuclear and other radioactive material by installing special equipment in Haifa, Israel's busiest seaport.
 This effort is part of a nonproliferation program of the U.S. Department of Energy's National Nuclear Security Administration that works with foreign partners to detect, deter, and interdict illicit trafficking in nuclear and other radioactive materials.

+US police have trained in Israel.